 What's the situation for LGBT people worldwide?

 Yet huge challenges remain.
-Sex with someone of the same sex is illegal in 76 countries, and punishable by death in ten.
+Sex with someone of the same sex is illegal in 74 countries, and punishable by death in 10.
 That means 40 per cent of the world's population live in countries where gay, lesbian and bisexual people can be imprisoned, just for being themselves.
 Over 400 million people live under laws which punish same-sex sex with the death penalty.

 Most governments deny trans people the right to legally change their name and gender.
-In the Americas alone, a trans woman is killed in a transphobic hate crime every 32 hours.
-Each year, one in twenty trans people in Europe experience a violent hate crime.
+Of the LGBT people killed in the Americas in 2013-2014, 46% were Trans women.
+Each year, one in twelve trans people in Europe experience a violent hate crime.

 Around the world today, LGBT people are more likely to risk arrest, violence and discrimination for publicly speaking out against homophobia, transphobia and biphobia, than they are to have their rights protected.
 We want to help turn this around and help create a world where LGBT people have the right to love, and the right to life.

 Where we're at